Mette1999/git_training11/README.md

 # git_training11
 this is my first repository.
-this is written from readme. bkakbakab
+this is written from readme. bkakbakab. yessir